The 9 Best Dog Leashes Australia: Tested & Evaluated 2023

 Pulling is one of the dog behaviours you should always discourage.
 Whenever your dog pulls, stop and stay still until the dog turns the focus towards you.
 Once the leash relaxes, you can continue.
 Eventually, your dog will learn that the leash should be relaxed during walks, and that pulling causes you to stop (3).

 This type of leash poses certain threats.
 When the leash is fully extended, it’s almost impossible to fully control your dog.
 Furthermore, a retractable leash can cause a dog to pull.
-That’s why this type of leash is not suitable for dogs who aren’t used to walking nicely when on lead.
+That’s why this type of leash is not suitable for dogs who aren’t used to walking nicely on a lead.

 On another note, a retractable leash can be harmful to you, too.
 If it accidentally wraps around your finger, it might cause severe cuts.
 The same can happen if the leash is touching your skin when your dog suddenly pulls in a direction (4).